xkaif/kanban-board/docs/architecture.md

 ## 9. Summary

+**Current State:**
+- ✅ Basic project structure is set up with Electron + React + TypeScript + Vite
+- ✅ Electron main process and preload script are configured
+- ✅ React application entry point is implemented
+- 📋 LowDB integration is planned but not yet implemented
+- 📋 Domain models (Board, Column, Card) are planned but not yet implemented
+- 📋 Storage abstraction layer is planned but not yet implemented

+**Architecture Goals:**
-- The system is a desktop-only Kanban board built with Electron + React + TypeScript + LowDB.
+- The system will be a desktop-only Kanban board built with Electron + React + TypeScript + LowDB.
-- The core domain model consists of Board, Column, and Card, with clear relationships and responsibilities.
+- The core domain model will consist of Board, Column, and Card, with clear relationships and responsibilities.
-- Data access is abstracted via a StorageProvider interface, allowing future cloud integrations (e.g. AWS DynamoDB).
+- Data access will be abstracted via a StorageProvider interface, allowing future cloud integrations (e.g. AWS DynamoDB).
-- Electron's main process handles persistence using LowDB and exposes a safe API to the React UI via a preload script.
+- Electron's main process will handle persistence using LowDB and expose a safe API to the React UI via a preload script.
 - The architecture is designed to be simple, extendable and suitable as a training project for OOP, Scrum and later full-stack/cloud topics.

+**Legend:**
+- ✅ Implemented
+- 📋 Planned (not yet implemented)